fcfdev/fcf-example-planet/README.md

 # Recommendations
 It is recommended to use the latest version of FCF to run the example.
 As the framework is constantly evolving, the example can use the latest features.

+# Requirements
+For the example, a version of the FCF framework is required at least 1.1.40

 # How to start
 1. Install FCF framework (https://fcf-framework.online/download/fcf/install)
 2. Go to the example directory<br>